nvashish123/AWS-SAM-Kinesis/README.md

 7. Verify that the AWS Lambda function has been created by the AWS Cloudformation, with Amazon Kinesis Stream as trigger.

-8. Create Aamazon Kinesis Data Generator utility in your account by running the following AWS Cloudformation template - https://awslabs.github.io/amazon-kinesis-data-generator/web/help.html#template
+8. Create Amazon Kinesis Data Generator utility in your account by running the following AWS Cloudformation template - https://awslabs.github.io/amazon-kinesis-data-generator/web/help.html#template

 9. Log into the Amazon Kinesis data generator by going to the URL printed in the output section of the above AWS Cloudformation execution in step 8.